Acronyms and Mnemonics in Tactical Medicine

 See the Citizen aid app.

-AT MIST or MIST AT
+AT MIST

 Handover the patient and provide all the information needed for optimal care in the trauma chain is essential.
 It helps when sender and receiver make use of the same system.
 For me AT MIST or MIST AT as you wish works best.